-&lt;sup>2Department of Chemistry, University of Florida, Gainesville, FL32611-7200, USA spin sensitivities between $10^7 \text{ spins}/(\text{G} \cdot \sqrt{\text{Hz}})$ and $10^9 \text{ spins}/(\text{G} \cdot \sqrt{\text{Hz}})$ at various $B_0$ -field strengths have been reported in the literature, cf. Anders et al. (2012a); Twig et al. (2013); Gualco et al. (2014); Matheoud et al. (2017, 2018); Dayan et al. (2018); Abhyankar et al. (2020); Zhang and Niknejad (2021).
+Electron spin resonance (ESR) is a very powerful spectroscopic method which is used extensively in a large variety of disciplines including chemistry, material science and the life sciences (Twahir et al., 2015, 2016; Azarkh et al., 2013; Qi et al., 2014; Qin and Warncke, 2015; Fehr et al., 2011, 2012).
+At its basis, ESR spectroscopy uses the spin of an electron as a very sensitive nanoscopic probe of its magnetic and electronic environment inside a molecule or a solid to provide important information which is often difficult to obtain using other spectroscopy techniques.
+Since ESR detects exclusively paramagnetic species, it is ideally suited for the detection of free radicals, which are related to premature cell aging (Kopani et al., 2006) and food degradation (Elias et al., 2009; Ottaviani et al., 2001), or for the detection of paramagnetic defects in semiconductor materials (Fehr et al., 2011).
+To overcome the problem of limited sensitivity in conventional ESR, miniaturized detectors have been suggested, which improve the achievable spin sensitivity thanks to their larger unitary magnetic field, $B_u$ , and, in this way, room temperature spin sensitivities between $10^7$ and $10^9$ spins (G $\sqrt{\text{Hz}})^{-1}$ at various $B_0$ field strengths have been reported in the literature (see Anders et al., 2012a; Twig et al., 2013; Gualco et al., 2014; Matheoud et al., 2017, 2018; Dayan et al., 2018; Abhyankar et al., 2020; Zhang and Niknejad, 2021).
 Apart from the poor sensitivity associated with inductive ESR detectors, conventional ESR setups also suffer from a relatively large complexity.
 As a partial solution to this problem, an oscillator-based ESR detection method was presented by Anders et al. (2012a) and Yalcin and Boero (2008) which detects the ESR effect by monitoring the sample-induced inductance variation as a change in the oscillation frequency.
-By using integrated LC tank oscillators, this approach removes the need for expensive external $B_1$ -field sources and also benefits from the great scaling potential of modern nanometer-scaled CMOS technologies and their very high maximum operating frequencies.
-Exploiting these advantages and utilizing a 45 μm detection coil inside an LC tank oscillator operating around 146 GHz, the design presented by Matheoud et al. (2017) achieves a spin sensitivity of about $2 \times 10^7$ spins/ $(G \cdot \sqrt{Hz})$ .
+By using integrated LC tank oscillators, this approach removes the need for expensive external $B_1$ field sources and also benefits from the great scaling potential of modern nanometer-scaled CMOS (complementary metal-oxide-semiconductor) technologies and their very high maximum operating frequencies.
+Exploiting these advantages and utilizing a 45 μm detection coil inside an LC tank oscillator operating around 146 GHz, the design presented by Matheoud et al. (2017) achieves a spin sensitivity of about $2 \times 10^7$ spins $(G\sqrt{Hz})^{-1}$ .
 The oscillator-based detection concept was then extended to the use of voltage-controlled oscillators (VCOs) by Handwerker et al. (2016), which allows for a great simplification of the experimental setup, thereby, for the first time, enabling the design of battery-operated, portable ESR spectrometers.
-Such portable ESR spectrometers can potentially have a very large impact on (emerging) disciplines such as the analysis of irradiated food (Chauhan et al., 2009), the study of wine oxidation (Elias et al., 2009), the prevention of the formation of free radicals in vegetable oils (Ottaviani et al., 2001), on-site radiation dosimetry (Romanyukha et al., 2014), point-of-care transcutaneous oxygen monitoring (Wolfson et al., 2014; Cristea et al., 2021) or measurements of skin antioxidant capability (Haag et al., 2011).
+Such portable ESR spectrometers can potentially have a very large impact on (emerging) disciplines such as the analysis of irradiated food (Chauhan et al., 2009), the study of wine oxidation (Elias et al., 2009), the prevention of the formation of free radicals in vegetable oils (Ottaviani et al., 2001), onsite radiation dosimetry (Romanyukha et al., 2014), pointof-care transcutaneous oxygen monitoring (Wolfson et al., 2014; Cristea et al., 2021) or measurements of skin antioxidant capability (Haag et al., 2011).